djordje-bjelajac/djordje-bjelajac/README.md

 # Hi there, I'm Đorđe 👋

-I'm a Senior Software Engineer based in Berlin, originally from Bosnia and Herzegovina.
+I'm a Software Engineer based in Berlin, originally from Bosnia and Herzegovina.
 I love solving meaningful problems through code, and I'm always curious about how things work—be it in software, life, or art.
 <!-- This is a comment
 ## 🧠 What I Do